michael-e/email_newsletter_manager/readme.md

 	* Ignore `Recipients`, `Reply-To Name` and `Reply-To Email Address` fields in *Email Settings*.
 These were already provided in *Blueprints -> Newsletter Senders*.

-	* As we want dynamic subject based on `Newsletter` section's `Subject` field, provide proper XPath.
+	* As we want dynamic subject based on `Newsletter` section's `Subject` field, provide proper XPath to it.
 	`{/data/newsletter/entry/subject}`

 	* Edit HTML and Plain text templates to match your needs.
 Remember that you can refer to filtered recipient per every email sent using `{/data/recipient/entry}` data source output.